-Do you often find yourself scrambling for digital tools in order to deliver your online English classes more efficiently and make your activities more interactive?
-Although there is a plethora of platforms and software available nowadays, your fellow educators can help you decide on which ones work best for teaching English online.
-We’ve asked some virtual English teachers to share their favorite online tech tools and how they use them for engaging with learners.
+Do you often find yourself scrambling for digital tools to deliver your online English classes more efficiently and make your activities more interactive?
+Although there are many platforms and software available nowadays, your fellow educators can help you decide which ones work best for teaching English online.
+We’ve asked some virtual English teachers to share their favorite online tech tools and how they use them to engage with learners.

 If you’re new to teaching, you’ll want to get initial training and qualification with a TEFL certificate.
 You can explore our online TEFL courses to get started!